ACManoa/acmanoa.github.io/gamedev.md

 We are a group dedicated to designing, building, and demoing video games using Unity and other various tools.

+## What can you learn?

+Designing : Stories, Characters, Levels and Game Mechanics Programing & Game Engines: Coding with Unity/Unreal and create/control mechanics and interfaces
+Art: Pixel Art + Animation, 3D Modeling in Maya, and Coverart

 <style>
 	#officers-container {
 		width: 130%;